 Bass in 30 lakes throughout the state has been tagged with small, yellow tags along the back of the fish, just below the dorsal fin.
 These tags carry a printed telephone number, e-mail address, tag number (e.g., LMB 0001), and reward value.

 Anglers should carefully examine all bass caught in Florida lakes for reward tags, as biologists have tagged fish from lakes throughout the state.
 To claim their reward, anglers are encouraged to report these tags to the FWC Angler Tag Return Hotline (800-367-4461).
 The FWC is also working with BountyFishing.com to gain additional information about big bass being caught throughout Florida and is monitoring results from all permitted bass tournaments.

 With all of this going on, the FWC has decided it is time to have a long-term management plan for black bass (largemouth bass, shoal bass, spotted bass, and Suwannee bass).
-To learn more about the plan, visit MyFWC.com/Fishing.
+To learn more about the plan while the bass are on the beds, visit MyFWC.com/Fishing.
 You can help by completing the online survey.

-Don’t forget, your fishing license fees and excise taxes paid on fishing tackle and motorboat fuels fund all of these efforts.
-The funds are returned to the FWC from the U.S. Fish and Wildlife Service based on the number of paid license-holders in Florida.
+Don’t forget, that your fishing license fees and excise taxes paid on fishing tackle and motorboat fuels fund all of these efforts.
+The funds are returned to the FWC from the U.S. Fish and Wildlife Service based on the number of paid license holders in Florida.

-For information about local fishing opportunities, visit MyFWC.com/Fishing, where you can also verify that you will be one of the first 3,000 and see all of the bonus package contents.
+For information about bass are on the beds local fishing opportunities, visit MyFWC.com/Fishing, where you can also verify that you will be one of the first 3,000 and see all of the bonus package contents.